All Episodes

 Tell that Ronald Reagan.

-Anyway, uh avoid the facts.
+Anyway, avoid the facts.

 Just go right for the heart and lie.

-Uh don't bore your constituents with facts.
+Don't bore your constituents with facts.

 Just tell them whatever makes them comfortable, warm, happy, and fuzzy.

-Uh tell them that the people that own Ferraris are not going to be owning them for very long, and the people that have yachts are not going to have them for very long, and make them feel good.
+Tell them that the people who own Ferraris are not going to be owning them for very long.

 Play into their resentments, play up class envy, and we'll take care of you.